The Grandeur of Fall

 Squirrels scamper about as if hard-put

-to gather nuts and then bury them all.
+to gather acorns, then bury them all.

-Nature crochets a shroud for Summer's death
+Nature crochets a shroud for Summer's death;

-using colored leaves falling from the trees.
+using colored leaves that fell from the trees.

 quickly dispersed by a brisk Autumn breeze.

-A kaleidoscope of yellows and golds;
+A kaleidoscope of orange and golds;

-adds to Fall's ever-changing scenery.
+add to Fall's ever-changing scenery.

 And Autumn's annual pageant unfolds